Seagate/cortx-posix/README.md

 Note that currently only NFS protocol is supported.
 The supported NFS server is user-space implementation (a.k.a.
 NFS Ganesha).

 ### Disclaimer
 The code for file access protocol (like NFS) for CORTX is distributed across multiple repos.
-The code is still under active development.
-We welcome anyone and everyone who is interested to join our community and track our progress and even participate in development or testing if you are so inclined!
-Just please be advised that this code is not ready for production usage and is only provided to allow the external community to watch and participate in the development.
+The code is no longer under active development.
+We welcome anyone and everyone who is interested to please attempt to revive the development of this code.
+Just please be advised that this code is not ready for production usage and is only provided as a starting point for anyone interested in an NFS layer to CORTX and who is willing to drive its development.

 ## Pre-requisites
 CORTX-POSIX assumes that MOTR code is installed on the system.
 For details on CORTX MOTR please refer to [Cortx-Motr-Quick-Start-Guide](https://github.com/Seagate/cortx-motr/blob/main/doc/Quick-Start-Guide.rst).